Sinus MRI scanMRI of the sinuses; Magnetic resonance imaging - sinuses; Maxillary sinus MRI

 - Pain pumps

-Tell your health care provider if you have one of these devices when scheduling the test, so the exact type of metal can be determined.
+Tell your provider if you have one of these devices when scheduling the test, so the exact type of metal can be determined.

-Before an MRI, sheet metal workers or any person that may have been exposed to small metal fragments should receive a skull x-ray to check for metal in the eyes.
+Before an MRI, sheet metal workers or people that may have been exposed to small metal fragments should receive a skull x-ray.
+This is to check for metal in the eyes.

 Because the MRI contains a magnet, metal-containing objects such as pens, pocketknives, and eyeglasses may fly across the room.
 This can be dangerous, so they are not allowed into the scanner area.